Contributing Gear Editor

 quiksilver surf backpack

-The Quiksilver Sea Stash backpack is an all around great surf backpack.
+The Quiksilver Sea Stash backpack is an excellent stash spot for your surf gear.
 Photo: Rebecca Parsons

 The Inertia

-There are lots of different surf backpacks out there, so we took the liberty of testing a number of them.
-If you’re curious about how they stand up against one another, check out our comparison table.
-Or if you’re wondering what to look for in a solid surf backpack, take a look at our buyer’s guide below.
+If you’re curious about how these surf backpacks stand up against one another, check out our comparison table.
+Or, if you’re wondering what to look for in a solid surf backpack, take a look at our buyer’s guide below.

 The Best Surf Backpacks: